Bira/octopus-carnival/_drafts/wir-mm-4e-mummy.md

 mummies are semi-intelligent at best and retain nothing of who they were in life, but they're very strong, emanate an aura of fear, and can inflict terrible curses on their victims.
 These can take the form of the classic rotting disease, or something else.
-Their main disadvantage is that they burn easily, being particularly dry corpses wrapped in flammable bandages.
+Their main disadvantage is that they burn easily, being dry corpses wrapped in flammable material.

 Some mummies do retain most of their personality, memories and powers.
 These were usually already powerful in life: high priests, royalty, or other legends.
 They're known as "mummy lords" or "royal mummies", though of course each such lord should be a named individual.
-They're often prepared to rise _automatically_ after the burial ceremony, in order to continue its rule from beyond the gates of death.
+They're often prepared to rise _automatically_ after the burial ceremony, in order to continue their rule from beyond the gates of death.
 If that's not the case, they can still be riled up by the usual tomb invasion, or by some more personal offense specific to the individual they were in life.